-The total amount of the tax credit can be calculated relatively easily.
-You can calculate the tax credit amount by taking thirty (26) percent of the solar energy system’s total cost.
-If you install your system in 2020, a solar energy system that costs $20,000 would have a tax credit that would be $20,000 x 26%= $5,200.
+The total amount of the tax credit is easy to calculate.
+You can calculate the tax credit amount by taking thirty (26) percent of the solar energy system's total cost.
+If you install your system in 2020, a solar energy system that costs $20,000 would have a tax credit of $5,200.
+That can be calculated by $20,000 x 26%= $5,200.

 If you install solar in 2021, the solar tax credit will decrease to 22%.
 So for the same system that costs $20,000 your tax credit in 2021 would be $20,000 x 22% = $4,400.

-The Federal Solar Tax credit was established as a part of the Energy Policy Act of 2005 to expand the US renewable energy market.
+The Federal Solar Tax credit was established as a part of the Energy Policy Act of 2005 in an effort to expand the US renewable energy market.

-The Energy Policy Act of 2005 created an ITC (Investment Tax Credit), perhaps more commonly known as the federal solar tax credit is a Federal tax credit equal to a percentage of the total qualified costs of installing a solar energy system.
-This tax incentive was extended numerous times, and then in 2015, the Omnibus Appropriates Act (PL 114-113) included a multi-year extension with a step-down tax credit.
+The Energy Policy Act of 2005 created an ITC (Investment Tax Credit), perhaps more commonly known as the federal solar tax credit.
+This Federal tax credit is equal to a percentage of the total qualified costs of installing a solar energy system.
+The Energy Policy Act tax incentive was extended numerous times.
+Then in 2015, the Omnibus Appropriates Act (PL 114-113) included a multi-year extension with a step-down tax credit.

 This step-down extension means that the tax credit will drop over time.
 It dropped to 26%, starting in 2020, and will continue to fall till 2022.
-This tax credit can be claimed when you file your Federal taxes.
-Even if you don’t have enough Federal tax liability to claim the full amount in a single year, you have up to three years to claim the tax liability’s total amount.
+You can claim the solar tax credit when you file your Federal taxes.
+Even if you don't have enough Federal tax liability to claim the full amount in a single year, you have up to three years to claim the tax liability's total amount.

 With the Renewable Energy credit, you subtract your credit amount from the total tax liability the IRS says that you must pay.
 There is no limit on the maximum amount that can be claimed,